wagtail/rfcs/text/090-sustainability-roadmap.md

 **Ideal outcome**: Buy-in from Wagtail users and wider industry on the importance of sustainability, and the role of Wagtail in this.

+#### Top 3 improvements

+Here are the top three improvements we would recommend prioritizing:

+1. Create a sustainability team for Wagtail
+2. Refine Wagtail’s current sustainability statement, and make it more visible
+3. Publish case studies on tackling sustainability-related requirements on Wagtail projects

+#### All improvements

-Here are possible improvements within this theme:
+Here are all possible improvements within this theme:

 - Refine Wagtail’s current sustainability statement, and make it more visible
 - Organise sustainability-themed Wagtail events